-- The curatorial staff can support a group’s learning goals by offering information about curatorial work, such as: how books, documents, and artworks are selected for acquisition; how items in special collections are handled, cataloged, stored, and interpreted; and how the staff uses materials in research, exhibitions, and programming.
+- The special collections staff can support a group’s learning goals by offering information such as: how books, documents, and artworks are selected for acquisition; how items in special collections are handled, cataloged, stored, and interpreted; and how the staff uses materials in research, exhibitions, and programming.

 - Boston Athenæum staff will have materials available in the appropriate special collections room on the day of the class visit.
-Special collections materials may only be handled by curatorial staff.
+Special collections materials may only be handled by Athenæum staff.

 - The Boston Athenæum’s Guidelines for the Use of Special Collections apply to all students and instructors who participate in the class visit.